RIP21/ts-get/README.md

 Means you're not only safely navigate object, but you're also getting 100% autocomplete and type-safeness 🎉

 ## Important comment from the author :)
 Please, be aware of how this is working, and take a look limitations below, this is good to get only primitive values not an objects! (at least without generics/castings etc, which makes no sense and you can use lodash then).
-You better use [ts-optchain](https://github.com/rimeto/ts-optchain) if your target browers are supporting Proxy.
-If not, also use it but with transformer or babel-plugin that you can find in their docs.
+You better use [ts-optchain](https://github.com/rimeto/ts-optchain) if browsers your are supporting, have Proxy support.
+If not, use `ts-optchain` anyway but with typescript transformer or babel-plugin that you can find in their docs.
+More than that, [optional chaining proposal](https://github.com/tc39/proposal-optional-chaining) has moved to Stage 3 recently, meaning it will be in TS very soon (version 3.7.0 to be precise)

-This was nice experiment, but performance limitations of `try catch` and problems with type inference if object is accessed is making this dangerous and not cool as I thought when I started using it :)
+This was nice experiment, but performance limitations of `try catch` and problems with type inference if object is accessed is making this thing dangerous and not as cool as I thought when I wrote it initially and started using it 😇

 ## Usage and examples